guagliardod/engl3814_recipes/docs/vegan_sausage_biscuits.md

 ## How to cook biscuits

-1. Go [here](biscuits.md#How to cook biscuits) to find the directions on cooking biscuits
+1. Go [here](biscuits.md#How to cook biscuits) to find the directions on cooking biscuits.
 > **Note:** This takes much longer than the sausage to cook so do not start both that the same time.

 ## How to cook vegan sausage patties